Usaid-Bin-Rehan/Usaid-Bin-Rehan/README.md

 👨‍💻 About Me:

-Bs Computer Science Sophomore at NUCES-FAST Karachi interested in pursuing a career in AI Software Engineering
+Bs Computer Science Sophomore at NUCES-FAST Karachi interested in gaining exposure to fundamentals of various technologies / frameworks before specializing in AI (ML / DL) and SQA

 🏆 Achievements: